hohiemer/hohiemer.com/src/work/names.md

   - "What's in a name?
 Some research, a thesaurus, and hours of brainstorming."
 ---

-Sometimes I think about how hard it would be to name a child.
-I haven’t done that, but I have named a lot of brands.
-So far, none of them have agreed to care for me in my old age.
+Sometimes, I think about how hard it would be to name a child.
+I haven’t done that, but I have named some products and brands.
+So far, none have agreed to care for me in my old age.